aniketghatak/student-performance-analysis/README.md

 The key analysis includes:

-Visualization based on Gender Distribution, Parents Educational level, students playing sports, transport means, basic statistical analysis, analysis of scores in variuos subjects etc.
+Using Python libraries to create data visualizations based on Gender Distribution, Parent's Educational level, students playing sports, transport means, basic statistical analysis, analysis of scores in various subjects, etc.

 Note:

-    The analysis is done in Jupyter Notebook using python libraries for Data Science.
-The dataset is from Kaggle.
+    The analysis is done in Jupyter Notebook using Python libraries for Data Science.
+The datset is from Kaggle.